SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Computed Properties
 -------------------

-Extensions can add new computed properties to existing types.
+Extensions can add computed instance properties to existing types.
+Extensions can also add computed static properties to existing structures and enumerations.

-This example adds five new computed properties to Swift's built-in ``Double`` type, to provide basic support for working with distance units:
+This example adds five computed instance properties to Swift's built-in ``Double`` type, to provide basic support for working with distance units:

 .. testcode:: extensionsComputedProperties